 The Preview Window in the top right allows you to move the Elements around the video frame

 The Timeline at the bottom allows you to extend or shorten the duration of each Element.
 The Preview Window updates as you drag the playhead (the vertical black line) horizontally along the timeline, giving you an accurate representation of how your End Screen will look.

 Hit the Space Bar on your keyboard to play the video and see the End Screen Elements overlaid at the same time

 Adding animated graphics onto your YouTube video will add greater impact to your End Screen.
 You can use these graphics to signpost different End Screen Elements and add significant production value to your videos.
 Here are a few ideas:

 - Add labels to your videos

-- Additional text such as “Watch Next” or “Next Video” can be used to encourage clicks.
+- Use additional text such as “Watch Next” or “Next Video” to encourage clicks.

 - Add social icons / URLs

-- Whilst these will not be clickable, adding in social media icons will at least show viewers that you are active on other platforms so should they decide to take the conversation with you back to their favourite social platform, they now know they can do that!
+- Whilst these will not be clickable, adding in social media icons will at least show viewers that you are active on other platforms.
+Then, should they decide to take the conversation with you back to their favourite social platform, they now know they can do that!